oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 necessary to fix a link that doesn't work due to special characters.

+## C.3 Creating Images and Editable Sources

+When creating graphics for a work product, editors should favor approaches that also create an editable original file, ideally in an open format, available to TC for future use.
+The goal is to ensure that a graphic can be edited, if necessary, for future document versions.
+The suggested approach for graphic handling
+is:

+* Create a folder in the document repo to hold editable image sources (e.g., `/sources`)
+* Create images using an open source or widely available tool (see suggestions below)
+* Export images for use in document from the image editor in a suitable form (e.g., PNG, JPEG), and place those images in the `/images` folder in the document repo so that they can be linked into the document
+* Place the corresponding editable source files for the image in the `/sources` folder

+For images created and stored purely in web-based tools (e.g., Google Draw), create a file (e.g., `SourceLinks.md`) in the `/sources` folder, and populate that file with brief descriptions of the images and corresponding links to the original image file in, e.g., the TC's Google Drive space.

+Some suggestions for image editing / creation tools:

+* Diagrams.net, [a free, on-line diagramming tool](https://www.diagrams.net/) similar to Visio / Gliffy / LucidChart

+* [PlantUML](https://plantuml.com/), a tool that can render a variety of images from structured source text.
+Excellent for creating sequence diagrams.
+PlantUML's [on-line server](https://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000) can be used without need for any local software installation.
+Image source code can be freely transferred with copy-and-pasted between a local copy of an image's source and the server's code window for updating.

+* Gravit Designer, "full featured" [vector editor](https://www.designer.io/en/), has free and pro versions

+* Vector diagramming / [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)-based tools like [Inkscape](https://inkscape.org/)

+* Google Draw for diagrams created in the TC's OASIS Google Drive space

+* Well-known office application drawing tools (e.g., PowerPoint, LibreOffice)

 # Appendix E: Google Document Formatting Standards (Legacy)